ovh/docs/pages/cloud/nutanix/60-responsibility-sharing/guide.en-gb.md

 updated: 2023-07-13
 ---

-**Last updated 13th July 2023**

 ## Objective

-The RACI below details shared responsibilities between OVHcloud and the customer for the Hosted Private Cloud service powered by Nutanix.
+The RACI below details shared responsibilities between OVHcloud and the customer for the Hosted Private Cloud service Nutanix on OVHcloud.
 This model is designed to help the customer make the best use of the Nutanix on OVHcloud service.

 | Roles |